 A gene or DNA sequence associated with a particular characteristic.

-Genetic testing aims to detect faulty genes that may increase the risk of developing certain cancers.
+Testing that looks for faulty genes that may increase the risk of getting certain cancers.

 The sex organs.
 Often used to mean the external sexual organs.